filterpaper/qmk_userspace/readme.md

 make crkbd/rev1/common:filterpaper:dfu-split-left
 make crkbd/rev1/common:filterpaper:dfu-split-right
 ```
-Following this, the same firmware binary can be flashed normally on both sides.
+Following this, the same firmware binary can be flashed normally to both sides.
 See [split keyboard features](../../docs/feature_split_keyboard.md) for details.

 # Keymap layout

-Individual keymap.c for each keyboard will have to be created and saved within their respective keymaps directory.
+Individual keymap.c for each keyboard is required in their respective keymaps directory.
 See
 the [json folder](json/) for details and list of exported QMK Configurator layouts.